1 Hardware upgrades for cheap bedslingers¶

 Here comes a short list of cheap upgrades for old i3 bedslingers like the Ender 3.
 The idea is to spend no more than 20-30e in order to support the performance increase allowed by Input Shaping and Linear / Pressure advance coming with Marlin 2.1.2.1 or Klipper.

-In order to sustain faster speeds your extrusion systems has to provide better flow, something in the range of 12-20mmc/s to archive print speeds of ~200-250mm/s with a line width of 0.4-0.7mm.
-You will then need better cooling for that increased amount of material, in the shape of one or two 5015 blowers.
+In order to sustain faster speeds you need better flow from your extrusion system, something in the range of 12-20mmc/s to archive max speeds of ~200-250mm/s with a line width of 0.4-0.7mm.
+Then you need better cooling for that increased amount of material, in the shape of one or two 5015 blowers.

-A PEI sheet would be helpfull to accomodate the faster movements of the bed, both lighter and with better adhesion than glass if you are still using that.
-Using a glass bed would probably limit acceleration to ~3k and the limited bed adhesion would require the use of brim or glue for most prints.
+As the print requires higher acceleration in order to reach meaningful speeds you will find useful a PEI sheet for your bed, both lighter and with better adhesion than glass if you are still using that.
+Using a glass bed would probably limit acceleration to ~3k, limited bed adhesion would require the use of brim or glue for most prints.

 So you need: